Vcenter Guest WindowsConfiguration

 This property was added in vSphere API 7.0.0.0.

-, sysprep settings will not be applied to the windows guest operating system.
+If missing or null, sysprep settings will not be applied to the windows guest operating system.

 All settings specified in a XML format.
 This is the content of a typical answer.xml file that is used by System administrators during the Windows image customization.
 Check https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs Exactly one of sysprep or sysprep_xml must be specified.